StylishThemes/GitHub-Dark/README.markdown

 ###**Known problems**

-* Some inputs and textareas are stubborn (in Firefox) and won't change the background image to a black background, so the text is a little light.
+* Some inputs and textareas are stubborn (in Firefox) and won't change the background image/color to a black background, so the text is a little light.
 I'll keep looking for a workaround.

 ###**Changelog**

+####Version 1.2.11 (7/10/2011)

+* Added background gradients to colored panels.
+* Green download button, just because :P
+* Fixed watched icon.
+* Updated styling changes to main pages and popups.

 ####Version 1.2.10 (6/27/2011)